-After the course: - We will be links to further reading and the all-important feedback survey.
-The survey is very important to us as this feedback not only informs how we deliver our material but also helps towards supporting as many professionals as possible across the county to feel upskilled.
+After the course: - There will be links to further reading and the all-important feedback survey.
+The survey is very important to us as this feedback not only informs how we deliver our material but also helps us know how many professionals feel upskilled.
 Should you wish to recieve a certificate we would be happy to provide one.

 The courses on offer

 There are two courses that can be done in any order